scott306lr/EmailToKindle/README.md

 ### Requirements

 You'll have to enable [gmail's "less secure apps access"](https://myaccount.google.com/lesssecureapps) in order for this app to work.\
-I will find away to avoid this steo in the future.
+I will find away to avoid this step in the future.

 ### Usage